Newark Quality Roofing

 • Transparent, written estimates for every wood shake roofing project — no hidden fees and no pressure to commit.

-Are wood shakes a fire hazard in Orange?
+Are wood shake roofs a fire hazard?

 How much does wood shake roofing cost in Orange, NJ?